Skip to main content

 118 North

-This lively Montgomery County venue brings together food, drink and music for the makings of a great time.
-Owned by the same folks behind the nearby Ardmore Music Hall (see below), this restaurant/music lounge offers patrons a personal environment and comfortable seating to enjoy rock’n’roll, Americana, funk, roots, pop and more over a delicious meal and star-worthy cocktails.
+Owned by the same folks behind the nearby Ardmore Music Hall (see above), this restaurant and music lounge offers patrons a welcoming environment and comfortable seating to enjoy rock ’n’ roll, Americana, funk, roots, pop and more over a delicious meal and star-worthy cocktails.

 Where: 118 North, 118 N. Wayne Avenue, Wayne, PA